 More Ways to Fund Your Education

 Most Duke Divinity students finance their education through a variety of sources including personal savings, family contributions, church contributions, denominational support, scholarships, grants, student loans, and part-time employment.
-In addition to traditional forms of financial aid, financial support at Duke Divinity School includes field education funding, which can result in as much as $27,300 in additional support throughout the course of the M.Div. program.
+In addition to traditional forms of financial aid, financial support at Duke Divinity School includes field education funding, which can result in as much as $27,300 in extra support throughout the course of the M.Div. program.

 As you explore ways to fund your Divinity School education, see our estimated expense budget to assist with cost projections.